Kenji776/Salesforce-JWT-oAuth-Tool/readme.txt

 Or just run the start.bat file (for windows machines)

+Question: The redirect part of the authorize a user isn't working.
+It's saying something about bad redirect?

+Answer: That's not a question.
+But anyway, the fix is in your connected app add whatever you are using as your oauth_redirect_url in the config file.
+When the authorization is performed that callback is invoked but it has to be whitelisted in the app to be allowed.
+So just add that URL to the Callback URL configuration of your connected app.

 Question: What is the config file?

 Answer: The config file (config\config.json) is a JSON structured list of configuration parameters you can adjust as needed for your specific orginzation.
 If a config file is not found when the program is started an empty one will be created that you can then populate with your values.